Find Trade Colleges

 42% Freshmen Loans

 There are 3,602 undergraduates at Montana State University - Billings, of which 1,985 are full-time, and there are 4,000 students altogether.
-It takes the average Montana State University - Billings undergraduate about 4.7 years to complete their degree.
+The school has a student-to-faculty ratio of 15 to 1.

 42% of Montana State University - Billings students take out loans to afford college costs.
-The typical student loan amount is $4,688 a year.
+The average amount of student loans is $4,688 a year.
 The school reports a student loan default rate of 2.0% which is much lower than the average rate of 10.8%!

 The early-career average earnings of bachelor’s-degree holders from Montana State University - Billings is $37,403.